solgaardlab/neurophox/README.md

 ## Motivation

-Integrated optical neural networks or photonic neural networks are an ASIC technology that uses light as a computing medium as opposed to conventional analog electronics.
-Such devices are a new and exciting option for low-energy and practical machine learning accelerator technologies that can be deployed in data centers where optical fibers and photonic technologies are already used to transmit and process data.

-Optical neural networks are composed of "optical matrix multipliers" (defined by two-port components arranged in a "unitary mesh" architecture as discussed in [arxiv/1808.00458](https://arxiv.org/pdf/1808.00458.pdf)) and optical nonlinearities such as [electro-optic activations](https://arxiv.org/pdf/1903.04579.pdf).

-The interesting property of the unitary mesh matrix multiplier are that they behave differently from conventional matrix multipliers:
+Neurophox provides a robust and efficient framework for simulating **optical neural networks** (ONNs) that promise fast and energy-efficient machine learning.
+Scalable ONNs are made possible by integrated **nanophotonic matrix multipliers** represented by feedforward networks of 2 x 2 nodes, a technology that is being actively [developed](https://medium.com/lightmatter/matrix-processing-with-nanophotonics-998e294dabc1) in the optical domain using Mach-Zehnder interferometers (MZIs).
+Such matrix multipliers behave differently from conventional matrix multipliers:
-1. They act as unitary operators rather than general linear operators, preserving the norm of the data flowing through the unitary mesh network.
+1. They act as unitary operators rather than general linear operators, preserving the norm of the data flowing through the network (i.e., intensity of the light is preserved due to energy conservation).
 2. The matrix elements are not directly trained during backpropagation.
-Instead, "phase shifts" or Euler angle parameters are trained.
+Instead, the node parameters are trained.

-This puts optical mesh networks in an interesting and relatively unexplored regime of machine learning.
-For example, orthogonal and unitary neural networks might circumvent vanishing and exploding gradient problems due to norm-preserving property.
-Such networks have been studied for synthetic long-term memory natural language processing tasks (see [unitary mesh-based RNN](http://proceedings.mlr.press/v70/jing17a/jing17a.pdf), [unitary evolution RNN](https://arxiv.org/pdf/1511.06464.pdf), and [orthogonal evolution RNN](https://arxiv.org/pdf/1602.06662.pdf)).

-## Introduction

-Neurophox provides a robust and general framework for mesh network layers in orthogonal and unitary neural networks.
-We use an efficient definition for any feedforward mesh architecture, `neurophox.meshmodel.MeshModel`, to develop mesh layer architectures in Numpy (`neurophox.numpy.layers`), Tensorflow 2 (`neurophox.tensorflow.layers`), and (soon) PyTorch.

-Scattering matrix models used in unitary mesh networks for photonics simulations are provided in `neurophox.components`.
-The models for all layers are fully defined in `neurophox.meshmodel`, which provides a general framework for efficient implementation of any feedforward unitary mesh network.

 ## Dependencies and requirements